TheOdinProject/curriculum/javascript/js_basics.md

 ## Your Assignment

-2. Read [Javascript is Super Sexy](http://javascriptissexy.com/javascript-is-super-sexy/), which is a good post for getting fired up to learn Javascript.
+1. Read [Javascript is Super Sexy](http://javascriptissexy.com/javascript-is-super-sexy/), which is a good post for getting fired up to learn Javascript.
-1. Finish [the entire Codecademy Javascript track](http://www.codecademy.com/tracks/javascript) (you already did up to lesson 5).
+2. Finish [the entire Codecademy Javascript track](http://www.codecademy.com/tracks/javascript) (you already did up to lesson 5).
-2. Glance through [Javascript 101 from learn.jquery.com](http://learn.jquery.com/javascript-101/) to fill in gaps in the Codecademy course.
-The stuff on scopes and closures will be covered in the later section in more depth.
+3. Glance through [Javascript Basics from Mozilla](https://developer.mozilla.org/en-US/Learn/Getting_started_with_the_web/JavaScript_basics) to review from the Codecademy course.

 ## Additional Resources